 Information provided by cyber security firm, Soteria LLC.

-The WannaCry attack, the massive ransomware attack impacting businesses and individuals alike this past week, has been making headlines around the world.
+The WannaCry attack, the massive ransomware attack that impacted businesses and individuals alike, made headlines around the world.
 Not only did this event hit a large number of victims, this attack has been further sensationalized because it utilized exploits said to be developed by the National Security Agency (NSA) and released by the Shadow Brokers.

 Organizations should learn from this incident and use it as an opportunity to advocate for the importance of implementing effective security controls, policies, and procedures.
 Soteria recommends the following security measures to harden your organization against future ransomware attacks: